 Once an industrious flour mill, now the centrepiece of a unique Sydney community.

-Working closely with our client, we steered the project all the way from master planning through to the design of buildings, interiors and open spaces across this iconic industrial site in the city’s inner west.
+Working closely with our client, we steered the Flour Mill of Summer Hill project all the way from master planning through to the design of buildings, interiors and open spaces across this iconic industrial site in the city’s inner west.

 Locked away for more than 100 years, the mill is now a thriving mixed-use ‘village’ with homes, shops, cafés, parks, plazas, laneways and links to new light rail – a model for urban regeneration.

-It’s a place with heritage at its core, where retained structures comprise more than thirty percent of the site’s floorspace.
-Highlighting the iconic Mungo Scott flour mill – a landmark of Sydney’s inner west since 1922 – is a new public plaza and outdoor amphitheatre for community events.
+It’s a place with heritage at its core, where more than 30 percent of the floorspace is in buildings we retained.
+Among those is the Mungo Scott flour mill, an inner west landmark since 1922 that’s been revived with a new public plaza and outdoor amphitheatre for community events.